Adult Opportunities

 In the classroom, participants will learn the names and calls of frogs and salamanders that breed throughout the Arboretum.
 The most common turtles and snakes found in the ponds, prairies, and creeks of the Arboretum will also be covered.
 In the field, survey techniques and equipment will include checking minnow traps, basking sites, and artificial cover objects for live animals.

-Rubber knee boots and/or waders are recommended for the field portion.
+Rubber knee boots and/or waders are recommended for the field portion of this workshop.
 A limited number of boots will be available to borrow from the Arboretum.

 This program meets in person at the Arboretum.